Master's in Business Curriculum

 Fall Term: New Opportunities

 The focus of the fall term is “New Opportunities.”
 As new explorers of the business world, MS in Business students will be introduced to key business principles and in-demand professional skills to pursue competitive entry-level positions in a range of industries.
-Students will take courses to professionalize their collaborative work skills and leadership skills; learn entrepreneurship, technology management, economics, data analytics; and develop business communication skills, including audio, video and digital business presentations.
+Students will take courses to professionalize their collaborative work skills and leadership skills; learn Entrepreneurship, Technology Management, Accounting, and Marketing; and develop business communication skills, including audio, video and digital business presentations.
 We specifically integrate into this first term an introduction to generating new venture ideas and the use of technologies that increase the value of businesses, and this sets our curriculum apart from other “management” programs.
+Students will also work actively with the career development office to optimize their job finding skills.

 |ENTR 661||Entrepreneurship and the Generation of New Venture Ideas||2|